March 14, 2022: Draft conservation agreement for Ontario caribou weakest in Canada, says enviro groups

 Province-wide, Ontario has already lost 40-50% of its historic boreal caribou distribution.
 And local caribou populations here are facing high-risk situations.
-If conservation measures are not built into new development plans, then Ontario’s caribou could face the same fate as those in other provinces like Alberta, where continuing industrial development pressures threaten to wipe out some herds entirely.

 Protecting the habitat of boreal caribou means the Boreal Forest ecosystem as a whole would benefit including other species that rely on healthy, intact forests for their survival such as wolverine and interior songbirds.
 Boreal forests also cleanse our air and water, and store vasts amounts of carbon within their soils, moderating climate change.